What to Expect

 What takes place when an inmate first arrives to the prison?

 Upon arrival to a prison Reception Center, the inmate must go through the reception and classification process.
-This could take up to 120 days.
-Once all the inmate’s case factors are reviewed he/she will be assigned a classification score.
-He/she will then participate in an initial classification committee and be recommended for appropriate placement at an institution based on his/her level.
-The inmate’s family location is taken into consideration, however being placed near family is not guaranteed due to many other factors.
+This could take up to 90 days.
+Once all the inmate’s case factors are reviewed he/she/they will be assigned a classification score.
+He/she/they will then be recommended for appropriate placement at an institution based on his/her/their level.
+The inmate’s family location is taken into consideration, however, being placed near family is not guaranteed due to many other factors.

-Can I call the inmate or can he/she call me while in the reception process?
+Can I call the inmate or can he/she/they call me while in the reception process?

 To send mail to the inmate, address your letters this way.

 Facility, Building #, Cell #